IBMStreams/streamsx.documentation/docs/4.1/messaging/kafka-operators-getting-started.markdown

 ##Parallel Consuming
 Consuming in parallel lets you take advantage of the scalability of both Kafka and Streams.
 For a multi-partition topic, you can have as many consumers as you have partitions (if you have more consumers than partitions, they will just sit idly).

+[Sam:  Suggest to remove the warning?
+Maybe we should focus on the best practice before going into the warning?]

 <div class="alert alert-danger" role="alert"><b>Warning: </b>Do not rely on Kafka consumer rebalancing to consume in parallel.
 We have experienced many issues with failed rebalancing, and there is no way to know ahead of time which partitions each consumer will be reading from.</div>

 <div class="alert alert-info" role="alert"><b>Best Practice: </b>To consume in parallel, specify the partition parameter.
 You can specify one or more partitions per operator.
 Partition numbers start at 0, so a 3-partition topic will have partitions 0, 1, and 2.</div>

+[Sam:  Point documentation to 4.1.1 instead of 4.1.0]

 Here is a simple example of using three consumers to read from a 3-partition topic using <a href="https://www-01.ibm.com/support/knowledgecenter/SSCRJU_4.1.0/com.ibm.streams.dev.doc/doc/udpoverview.html" target="_blank">User Defined Parallelism</a> (from the <a target="_blank" href="https://github.com/IBMStreams/streamsx.messaging/blob/master/samples/KafkaParallelConsumers/application/KafkaParallelConsumers.spl">KafkaParallelConsumers sample</a>):